ROCm/rocm-install-on-linux/docs/install/3rd-party/taichi-install.rst

 Use a prebuilt Docker image with Taichi pre-installed
 --------------------------------------------------------------------------------

-Docker is the recommended method to set up a Taichi environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a Taichi environment, as it avoids potential installation issues.
 The tested, prebuilt image includes Taichi, Python, ROCm, and other dependencies.

 1. Pull the Docker image